Invaders violate ceasefire in Donbas seven times, no loses among Ukrainian soldiers

 Censor.NET reports referring to the JFO press centre Facebook page.

-"The enemy used 120mm and 82mm mortars banned under the Minsk agreements, grenade launchers of different systems, and small arms to shell Ukrainian positions," the press center of the JFO Headquarters reports.
+"The enemy used 120mm and 82mm mortars banned under the Minsk agreements, grenade launchers of different systems, heavy machine guns, and small arms to shell Ukrainian positions," the press center of the JFO Headquarters reports.

-As noted, the Russian-occupation troops launched four attacks in the zone of action of tactical force Skhid and three more attacks in the zone of action of tactical force Pivnich.
+As noted, the Russian-occupation troops launched three attacks in the zone of action of tactical force Skhid and four more attacks in the zone of action of tactical force Pivnich.

 No casualties among Ukrainian troops were reported over the past day.